· Mason Everett · Reviews · 8 min read

 User Experience

-DEWALT 20-Inch Variable-Speed Scroll Saw
+DEWALT 20-Inch Variable Speed Scroll Saw

-Best in class for Professional Precision
+Best in class for professional precision and low vibration

 Product Specs

-| Throat Depth | 20 inches |
+| Throat Depth | 20 Inches |

-| Motor | 1.3 Amp |
+| Amperage | 1.3 Amp |

-| Weight | 56 lbs |
+| Weight | 56 Pounds |

 Features